These days the buyer’s journey starts online.

 While meta descriptions are not a direct ranking factor, they impact rankings indirectly.
 They affect a page’s click-through-rate (CTR) which contributes to a page’s ability to rank.

-Here are simple tips to crafting a persuasive meta description that gets clicked.
+Here are simple tips for crafting a persuasive meta description that gets clicked.

 - Include your keyword, preferably at the beginning.
 But don’t force it if the text doesn’t flow naturally.